hannahthesailor/phase-1-project-workout/README.md

 3. Toggle through quotes with keydown

 # To Access
-In terminal :
+In terminal run:

 json-server --watch db.json

-Open new terminal :
+Open new terminal and run:

 open index.html